Category: Uncategorized

 Millions of people from all over the world suddenly disappeared from the earth.
 This is no hoax, it’s biblically called, The Rapture – where Jesus snatched his believers (true Christians who have faith in Christ ALONE and not in any way offer their own works such as doing good things or being a “good person” [there will be many left behind that say they are Christian, but they do not trust in Christ alone – they feel their works have merit]) away from earth in order not to go through the wrath that God is about to pour out onto the earth – a 7 year period known in the last book of the Bible’s New Testament (the book of Revelation) as the Tribulation.
 Young children, babies and mentally handicapped people that cannot understand salvation may also be raptured.
 The rapture is prophesied in the bible in 1 Thessalonians 4:16-18 and 1 Corinthians 15:51-52.

-So, first off, don’t believe any of the garbage the media is telling you: aliens (those “drones” all over the place), CERN, large hadron collider, the government, etc. The bible prophesied that there would be a great lie to explain away the rapture in 2 Thessalonians 2:6-10, especially verse 10.
+So, first off, don’t believe any of the lies the media is telling you: aliens, CERN, large hadron collider, the government, etc. The bible prophesied that there would be a great lie to explain away the rapture in 2 Thessalonians 2:6-10, especially verse 10.

-You can see me again, and can live for eternity with me in Heaven if you carefully listen me:
+You can see me again, and can live for eternity with me in Heaven and the new earth if you carefully listen me:

 3. (Reading the bible isn’t a requirement to be saved.
 Believing the gospel above is how to be saved) Start reading the New Testament!
 Start with the book of John (the 4th book).
 This is Jesus’ Gospel (Jesus saying a bunch of times, “Believe in Me alone and you shall be saved”).
 Then read Romans (the 6th book).
 This also goes in depth of how to become justified by God through faith in Christ (it may go a little over your head at first).
 Then read Galatians.
 This book talks a lot about justification by faith alone – not by works.
 Then read Ephesians, which talks about who you are in Christ – your identity as a child of God.
 Read the New Testament.
 But again: reading the bible isn’t a requirement to be saved.
 Believing the gospel above is how to be saved.